telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/preserve-grid-state-in-a-cookie.md

 ---
 title: Preserve Grid State in a Cookie
-page_title: Preserve Grid State in a Cookie | Kendo UI Grid Widget
+page_title: Preserve Grid State in a Cookie | Kendo UI Grid
 description: "Learn how to preserve the Kendo UI Grid state in a cookie and restore it when the page is re-visited."
 slug: howto_preserve_gridstate_inacookie_grid
 ---